psdh/psdh.github.io/_posts/2019-02-04-weekly-report-6.md

 Some Meta first: I'm not sure how many people read these reports and find anything helpful for their own lives.
 If you do find the "Podcasts/things I learn" section helpful, feel free to comment on how that could be made better.
 To be honest, I write that primarily for me with a hope that someone else might it helpful as well.

-I think I'm consumed a lot of diverse content this week!
+I think I've consumed a lot of diverse content this week!

 * The Joe Rogan podcast with Jack Dorsey (Founder of Twitter & Square): Amazing Amazing podcast.
 Never knew about how Twitter developed and transformed massively before it became what it is today.
 Hashtags was a thing twitter users started using (without it actually being a thing) and then twitter developed around it to support hashtag searches, suggestions (and everything that it has today)
 * I heard a couple of podcasts on the [The Indie Hackers Podcast](https://www.indiehackers.com/podcast)